WHEN LEGEND BECOMES AN ENCOUNTER

 Alex enters the US Coast Guard, goes on a road trip through northern California, introducing him to the region he would later have his encounter.

-Introduce Native people, their relationship to the land, a layer of native American lore, their relationship through their shamans regarding The Ridgewalker and what they call “The Immortals” and “The Little People.”
+Entwined with the Native people and a layer of obscure lore, it involves their relationship to the land and how they contact their shamans regarding The Ridgewalker and what they call “The Immortals” and “The Little People.”

 The story continues with Alex, The Coast Guard, meeting his girlfriend, and upon leaving the Coast Guard, finding sporadic work.
 During this he befriends another who aids him and the two embark on several adventures, one being a modern day, 20-year hunt for buried gold coins.

-Introduce Chuck, Antagonist and Lazarus, billionaire funder offering all the reasons and details of how to find a bigfoot to capture and kill.
+Along arrives Chuck – the antagonist, and Lazarus – billionaire funder offering all the reasons and details of how to find a bigfoot to capture and kill.

 Alex, searching for work again, goes up to Alaska on fishing trawlers, almost getting killed.
 On his time off, he decides to go on an extended pack trip.
-Searching his soul, he embarks on what would become a journey of redemption and in this gets caught in the middle of a great struggle between both man and The Ridgewalker.
-This occupies the remainder of the book, winding down to hope for our climate changing world, Alex finding the treasure when he was at his last straw (Flor glimpsed in background).
-Also doing environmental good by helping to expand a National Monument – the same one that had a verified Bigfoot encounter back in the year 2000 – Sasquatch glimpsed in the background.
+Searching his soul, he embarks on what would become a journey of redemption and gets caught in the middle of a great struggle between both man and The Ridgewalker.
+This occupies the remainder of the book, winding down to hope for our climate changing world, Alex finding the treasure when he was at his last straw.
+Also doing environmental good by helping to expand a National Monument – the same one that had a verified Bigfoot encounter back in the year 2000.

 Greg Walter is an entrepreneur, research historian and U.S Coast Guard Veteran/Merchant Marine who spends most of his time hiking trails all over the Pacific west and has a keen interest in the history and mapping of our most treasured assets; our public lands.
 His historical collection numbers into the thousands of books, maps, photos and ephemera all with a focus on regional history, Native American ethnographies, the history of the U.S. Forest Service and National Park Service.